Rolling shutter sensors

 With a global shutter sensor, all pixel content is cleared first in chronological order and the reset level is measured.

-All of the pixels are then electronically opened to the light at the same time, marking the start of the active image capture phase.
+All of the pixels are then electronically exposed to the light at the same time, marking the start of the active image capture phase.
 At the end of the exposure phase, the charge information is simultaneously stored in a light-insensitive area of the pixel.
 With CMOS sensors, this information is then converted line-by-line into gray-scale values and transferred.

 The latest CMOS sensors are so fast that pixel information can be transferred serially using up to 24 lanes simultaneously.
 This represents an extreme challenge for the downstream circuit technology, be it FPGA, ASIC or a USB or Ethernet chipset.